BrainNotRespondin/R-code-aut23/README.md

 # R-code-aut23
-A collection of tutorial work done for a unit called Comp1013 Analytics programming
+A collection of tutorial work done for unit Comp1013 Analytics programming